hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 ## Providers

-You can use both local providers and providers from the Terraform Registry in your application.
+You can install pre-built providers, import providers from the Terraform Registry, or reference local providers to define resources for your application.
 CDKTF generates the required code bindings from the providers you define in [`cdktf.json`](/docs/cdktf/create-and-deploy/configuration.html).
 This allows you to define resources for that provider in your preferred programming language.

 ### Install Pre-built Providers